 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Travellers will notice a striking landscape of hills, mountains and deep valleys as they descend into Port-au-Prince.
-Culturally, they will appreciate how distinct Haiti is from the Dominican Republic, even though the two countries share the island of Hispaniola.
+Haiti has a striking landscape of hills, mountains and deep valleys, and is culturally distinct from the Dominican Republic, even though the two countries share the island of Hispaniola.
 The overwhelming majority of Haitians are of Afro-Caribbean ancestry, while the Dominican Republic is far more diverse demographically.
-Haitians have also developed a number of unique cultural and linguistic trends, highly influenced by the nation's African heritage.
+Haitians have also developed a number of unique cultural and linguistic trends that have been highly influenced by the nation's African heritage.
 Indeed, some say Haiti is really a West African country located in the Caribbean.

 Known as 'the pearl of the Caribbean', Haiti was once among France's richest colonies.
 Today, it endures widespread crime, poverty and civil disturbance.
 What's more, a catastrophic earthquake struck the country in January 2010, killing nearly 300,000 people and devastating local infrastructure.
 It destroyed many major landmarks in Port-au-Prince, including the Presidential Palace, Port-au-Prince Cathedral, and the National Assembly building.
 Hospitals, transport facilities and communication systems remain inadequate.